 Lastly, Horizontal Interface is comprised of coloured bands and a black light that allows them to glow with a neon effect.
 The bands are placed horizontally stretching from tree to tree − they create a luminous landscape through the appearance of being strings of light.
 The geometric arrangement is strong in a sense that your eye is immediately drawn to the installation prior to approaching it, and being able to see the rectangular shape it holds between each tree.
 It would be great to have this installation permanently in any urban city as it’s strong but subtle, and could serve as a directional marker or even a meeting point for inhabitants.

 If you happened to miss this fantastic event last year, you can read our take on it here, along with what makes these events successful.
 And, we’ve compiled a list of some of the best examples of lighting festivals in Europe and beyond, right here.

-Blog post by Liz Feldman
+Blog post and images by Liz Feldman